maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 ## Encapsulation
 To be able to follow the bladder deformation, I encapsulated it into some Ecoflex0050 silicone.
-I made molds, poured the silicone and tried out different designs with pieces of plastic before encapsulating a real gauge.
+I made molds, poured the silicone, and tried out different designs with pieces of plastic before encapsulating a real gauge.

 <figure> <center>
   <img src="./../../img/finalProject/moldStrain0.jpg" alt="phantomDrawing" width="80%" />